The Children’s Media Foundation – ensuring quality, range and choice in UK kids’ media.

-- For many children, film, television and games are their primary experience of narrative and a rich resource for their imaginative development.
+- For many children, film, television and games are their primary experience of narrative and a rich resource for imaginative development.

-- Children’s consumption of media has implications for them personally and for society as a whole
+- Children’s consumption of media has implications for them personally and for society as a whole.

 “The CMF aims to be the focus for reasoned debate around the issues and it plans to produce evidence to dispel the wilder rumour and conjecture which so often feature in the press.
 We want to see children and media at the centre of public attention for all the right reasons.”